yushiyangk/ddns-cloudflare/README.md

 		'https://github.com/yushiyangk/ddns-cloudflare.git#release-v1' \
 		-f docker/build/Dockerfile</code></pre>

 	This will automatically fetch the latest 1.x release and build it.
-The build argument `cach_date` invalidates the build cache at the end of each day, so that the packages installed from the distribution are up to date with the latest fixes.
-Set <code><var>image_name</var></code> to `ddns-cloudflare` unless otherwise desired.
+The build argument `cache_date` invalidates the build cache at the end of each day, so that the packages installed from the distribution are up to date with the latest fixes.
+Set <code><var>image_name</var></code> to `ddns-cloudflare` or as otherwise desired.

 3. Download the <code>ddns-cloudflare-<var>version</var>-docker-run.zip</code> release file and extract it to the working directory